 One reason that a painter will head for their local trade store is rather obviously that they will buy larger amounts of paint at any one time, meaning they will get it cheaper than Joe Public.

-Guarantee’s, and perhaps reputation too, are factors that your decorator must consider when purchasing paint for a job.
+Guarantee’s, and perhaps a good reputation too, are factors that your decorator must consider when purchasing paint for a job.
 If he uses cheap paint, the job will not be as good and of course he will not get as much follow-on work or referrals, and maybe even have guarantee claims from clients who’s paint job has gone wrong, which will eat into his profits.

 What is meant by the “opacity” of paint?

 From when I actually did the practical elemnts of painting myself, (before I retired behind a PC keyboard) (!), the fact that fellow decorators referred to this as “Grinning” or a “Holiday”, but for what reason I never found out!

 Decorating TRENDS are also a factor in DIY paint